 Image 2: BOM

 There are three questions you need to be asking yourself when creating a BOM for your next project: The "when," the "what," and the "how."
-After discussing these topics with your selected staff and the client who has assigned the project to your organization, you can then proceed with your project.
+After discussing these topics with your selected staff and the client who has assigned the project to your organization, you can proceed with your project.

 Most restaurants need to answer these three questions quickly, accurately, and in the right order.
 If they do not (and most do not), they usually face dire consequences down the road.